 Overview of Rhode Island Mortgages

 Known for its parks, museums and beach towns, Rhode Island is a small state that offers residents big colonial charm.
-Historical mortgage rates for Rhode Island are usually lower than the national average, though there are a few outliers.
-The state counties’ conforming loan limits and FHA limits are all at the standard $453,100 limit.
+Historical mortgage rates for Rhode Island are usually lower than the national average, though there are some outliers.
+The state's county-level conforming loan and FHA limits are all uniform, though the latter are above the nationwide minimum.